starch-uk/sca-extra/PLAN.md

 7. **Set up GitHub Actions CI/CD**
    - Create `.github/workflows/ci.yml` workflow
+   - Run on pull requests and pushes to main/develop branches
+   - Setup Java 21 (required for PMD 7.19.0)
+   - Setup Node.js 24
+   - Setup pnpm 10.26.1
+   - Cache pnpm store and node_modules
+   - Install PMD CLI 7.19.0 (download and cache)
-   - Run on pull requests: lint (Prettier check) and unit tests
+   - Run on pull requests: lint (Prettier check), ESLint, and unit tests with coverage
    - Fail PR if files are not properly formatted or tests fail
-   - Use Node.js setup action and cache dependencies
-   - **Performance regression alerts**: Set up alerts when benchmarks show performance degradation
-     - Compare benchmark results against baseline
-     - Fail CI or add warnings for significant performance regressions
-     - Alert thresholds configurable (e.g., >10% slower)
+   - Upload coverage to Codecov (requires CODECOV_TOKEN secret)
+   - **Note:** Benchmark PR comments and performance regression alerts are not implemented in CI (benchmarking can be run manually)

 8. **Create `README.md`**
    - Project overview